jonataslaw/getx/documentation/en_US/state_management.md

 // on the controller file
 final user = User().obs;
-// when you need to update the user variable: user.update( (user) { // this parameter is the class itself taht you want to update user.name = 'Jonny';
+// when you need to update the user variable: user.update( (user) { // this parameter is the class itself that you want to update user.name = 'Jonny';
 user.age = 18;
 });